Email marketing segmentation strategies for your audience

 Editor’s note: This article was originally published on August 8th, 2018.
 It’s been updated to reflect the most current data and insights.

-Email audience segmentation is when email subscribers are divided into groups or ‘segments’ based on different customer profiles to create personalized tactics to deliver more relevant experiences.
+Email marketing audience segmentation is when email subscribers are divided into groups or ‘segments’ based on different customer profiles to create personalized tactics to deliver more relevant experiences.
 The email segmentation maybe based on audience geographic location, interests, purchase history, and much more.

 Sending smartly segmented emails across the entire customer lifecycle is a surefire way to ensure you’re sending marketing messages to the right folks at the right time, maintaining your sending reputation, and ultimately driving sales.